 Joist blocking and bridging are other techniques used to strengthen engineered joists and reduce floor vibrations.

-Lastly, plywood sheathing can also be used to reduce the bounce and increase the strength of wood joists.
+Plywood sheathing can also be used to reduce the bounce and increase the strength of wood joists.

-How Much do Engineered Floor Joists Cost?
+How Much Do Engineered Floor Joists Cost?

 Are Engineered Joists Sustainable?